STATEMENT OF FAITH

 About the Holy Spirit:

-We believe in the present day ministry of the Holy Spirit…the infilling of the Holy Spirit with the evidence of speaking in tongues (Acts 2:1-4), the fruit of the Spirit being developed in every believer’s life (Galatians 5:22,23) and the gifts of the Spirit in manifestation today (I Corinthians 12:4-10) as there is no scripture indicating otherwise.
+We believe in the present-day ministry of the Holy Spirit.
+That includes the Bible teaching of the infilling of the Holy Spirit with the evidence of speaking in tongues (Acts 2:1-4), the fruit of the Spirit being developed in every believer’s life (Galatians 5:22,23) and the gifts of the Spirit in manifestation today (I Corinthians 12:4-10).

 About Baptism and Communion:

-We believe that water baptism and communion, although not required for salvation (I Corinthians 1:14), were commanded by our Lord Jesus and therefore should be experienced by all believers (Matthew 28:19).
+We believe that water baptism and communion, although not required for salvation (I Corinthians 1:14), were commanded by our Lord Jesus and therefore should be experienced by every believer (Matthew 28:19).

 About Daily Conduct:

-We believe, as a Christian, that our daily conduct should line up with God’s Word (II Corinthians 7:1).
-That would involve sharing Christ with others as commanded in Matthew 28:19-20, tithing (10%) our income to the work of our Lord (Proverbs 3:9), and in balancing (rightly dividing) the Word of Truth without compromising (II Timothy 2:15).
+We believe, as a Christian, that our daily behavior should line up with God’s Word (II Corinthians 7:1).
+That would involve sharing the Good News of God’s love and plan with others as commanded in Matthew 28:19-20, tithing (10%) our income to the work of our Lord (Proverbs 3:9), and in learning (and doing) what the Bible teaches (II Timothy 2:15).